The debug Library: Inspection and Hooks

 debug.sethook(step, "", 1000) -- check every 1000 instructions

-Saving and Restoring Hooks
+Saving and restoring hooks

 debug.gethook() returns the current hook function, its mask, and the count as three separate values.
 Call it before replacing a hook so you can restore it later.
+This is essential in any library or middleware that temporarily sets a hook for its own instrumentation—without saving and restoring, you would permanently clobber any hook the host application had already installed.
+The return values are designed to be passed directly back to sethook, making the save-and-restore pattern a one-liner.

 local old_hook, old_mask, old_count = debug.gethook()